Azure/AppService/_posts/2023-03-02-App-service-environment-v3-pricing.md

 ### Scenario 1: Scale down your App Service plans with pay-as-you-go pricing

 The App Service plan SKUs available for App Service Environment v3 run on the Isolated v2 tier.
-This is not to be confused with the tier used by App Service Environment v1 and v2, which is the Isolated tier.
+This is not to be confused with the tier used by App Service Environment v2, which is the Isolated tier.
 Below are the corresponding service plans for each available tier.
 Notice that for the Isolated v2 tier, the number of cores and amount of RAM is effectively doubled.
 We'll use this information in this scenario.
-Additionally, there are [new larger SKUs available with the Isolated v2 tier](https://azure.github.io/AppService/2022/12/01/Announcing-Larger-Isolatedv2-SKUs.html) that were not previously available on the older version.
+Additionally, there are [new larger SKUs available with the Isolated v2 tier](https://azure.github.io/AppService/2022/12/01/Announcing-Larger-Isolatedv2-SKUs.html) that were not previously available with the older version.

 |Isolated |Cores    |RAM (GB) |         |Isolated v2|Cores    |RAM (GB) |
 |:-------:|:-------:|:-------:|:-------:|:---------:|:-------:|:-------:|